Printer friendly. Promise.

-Heat Illness Prevention: Protecting Workers in Hot Weather
+Heat Illness Prevention: Keeping Crews Safe in Hot Weather

 Heat illness occurs when the body overheats due to high temperatures, humidity, and physical exertion.
 Understanding how to recognize, prevent, and respond to heat-related conditions can prevent serious illness and save lives during hot weather operations.